 Breathing assessment and retraining

-We work closely with Dr Rosalba Courtney DO PhD, a leading expert in this field.
+We work closely with Dr Rosalba Courtney DO PhD, who has many years of experience in this field.

 The first step is normally a breathing assessment that looks for hyperventilation issues, breathing pattern disorders, poor breathing habits and also stress-related breathing issues.
 The base line measures are recorded so that you can see your progress.